 Christianity in Anglo Saxon England

 In 407 the last Roman soldiers left Britain.
-Over the following decades Roman civilisation broke down.
+Over the following decades Roman civilization broke down.
 In the 5th and 6th centuries Saxons, Angles and Jutes from Germany and Denmark invaded southern and eastern England and gradually conquered most of England.

 However Christianity continued to thrive in Wales and by the early 5th century it spread to Ireland.
 In the 5th and 6th centuries Scotland was converted.
 Cut off from the Church in Rome Celtic Christians formed a distinctive Celtic Church.